Beagle (short coat) : : Male (neutered) : : Adult : : Small

 Since arriving in his foster home, Dixon has made himself comfortable and gets around without much trouble.
 He can go up and down stairs, explore the yard, curl up on a fluffy bed, or find a foster friend to wrestle with.
 He loves the other dogs and has even been known to cuddle with the cats.
 Dixon is still a little nervous in new places but he loves to meet new people and pets.
 He is calm, quiet, and very gentle; he has learned that snuggling makes him happy and is now always on the lookout for a lap to curl up in.
 His wish list for a new home includes belly rubs, treats, stuffed toys, and a friendly pup or two to show him around.
 Dixon will require a home with a fenced yard.

 Caring for a blind dog isn't as hard as you might think- Dixon responds well to verbal cues and his other keen senses help him to live a normal, happy life.
 Although Dixon is not completely housetrained, he has done well with a solid routine and lots of trips outside.
 He happily wears a belly-band when indoors.

 Good with Dogs, Good with Cats, Good with Kids

 Special Needs: Blind - confirmed by Dr. Weigt of Animal Eye Care Veterinary Opthamology Assoc.
 Positive test for Lyme disease, administered by Rocky Gorge Animal Hospital.

-Dixon's brother, Mason (available for adoption) can also be seen on our website.
+Dixon's brother, Mason (adopted) can also be seen on our website.